 This is the cutest story.
-This Penny, which is referred to as the World’s Largest Penny commemorates a 1953 fund-raising done by children in Woodruff, Wisconsin.
+This Penny, referred to as the World’s Largest Penny commemorates a 1953 fund-raising done by children in Woodruff, Wisconsin.
 Dr. Kate Pelham Newcomb (known locally as “The Angel On Snowshoes”) appealed to local school children to save their pennies so that Woodruff could build a hospital.
-TV picked up on the story and pennies were soon pouring in from all over the country — 1.7 million in all.
+TV picked up on the story, and pennies were soon pouring in from all over the country — 1.7 million in all.

 Address: 820 3rd Ave, Woodruff, WI